egarpor/sphunif/cran-comments.md

 * This is a new release.
 * "Uses the superseded package: 'doSNOW'".
 Use of the 'doSNOW' package as opposed to the 'doParallel' package is required due to the support of the printed txtProgressBar in the 'doSNOW' package.
+* "Found the following (possibly) invalid URLs".
+Double-checked, they are correctly spelled.